-A temporary account is an account that is closed at the end of every accounting period to start a new period with a zero balance.
-It is done in order to avoid a mix-up of the balances between two or more accounting periods.
-The objective is to see the profits or revenues, as well as the accounting activity of individual periods.
+A temporary account is an account that is closed at the end of every accounting period and starts a new period with a zero balance.
+The accounts are closed to prevent their balances from being mixed with the balances of the next accounting period.
+The objective is to show the profits that were generated and the accounting activity of individual periods.

 For example, Company ZE recorded revenues of $300,000 in 2016 alone.
 Then, another $200,000 worth of revenues was seen in 2017, as well as $400,000 in 2018.
 If the temporary account was not closed, the total revenues seen would be $900,000.

 The company may look like a very profitable business, but that isn’t really true because three years-worth of revenues were combined.
-In order to properly compute for the year’s total profits, as well as the total expenses, the temporary account must be closed, and a new record is created at the beginning of a new accounting period.
+In order to properly compute for the year’s total profits, as well as the total expenses, the temporary accounts must be closed, and a new balance created at the beginning of a new accounting period.

 Examples of Temporary Accounts

 There are basically three types of temporary accounts, namely revenues, expenses, and income summary.